MetcalfeTom/stable-baselines3/README.md

-# This is my GPU-optimzed fork of stable-baselines3
+# This is my GPU-optimized fork of stable-baselines3

 Hello 👋